Ścinawa: History

 Upon the death of the last Piast duke George William in 1675, his lands fell to the House of Habsburg as reverted fiefs.
 Many craftsmen emigrated afterwards, during the Counter-Reformation.
 With most of Silesia, Ścinawa was annexed by Prussia in 1742 and became part of the German Empire in 1871.
+The town obtained rail connections with Głogów and Wrocław in 1874, and Legnica and Rawicz in 1898.

-During World War II the Germans established there forced labour camps for French and Soviet prisoners of war.
-Fiercely embattled between the Red Army and the Wehrmacht in the last days of World War II, the town to a great extent lay in ruins after 1945.
-The German population of Ścinawa was expelled and replaced with Polish settlers, according to the Potsdam Conference.
+During World War II the Germans established there forced labour camps for French and Soviet prisoners of war, and a forced labour subcamp of the Nazi juvenile prison in Wołów.
+The Germans turned the town into a defensive fortress by building about 60 shelters on its outskirts.
+Fiercely embattled between the Wehrmacht and the Red Army on 30–31 January 1945, it was captured by the latter, with some 75% of the buildings destroyed.
+The German population of Ścinawa was expelled in accordance to the Potsdam Conference.
+First Poles displaced from Soviet-annexed eastern Poland came to Ścinawa in May and June 1945.

+In 1947, a soap and washing powder factory was established, as well as a branch of a dairy cooperative in Lubin, which produced butter for the Polish market and casein exported to Switzerland, the Netherlands and Japan.
+The food industry was the most important in Ścinawa.
+A fruit and vegetable processing plant was established in 1958, which produced pickles, kompot, salads and honey, over 30% of which were exported.
+A new butchery and modernized bakery were built in 1962 and 1968, respectively.
+Between 1975 and 1998, Ścinawa was administratively located in Legnica Voivodeship.

-The town was affected by the 2010 Central European flood.
+The town was affected by the 2010 Central European flood. Ścinawa was partially flooded during the 2024 Central European floods.

 Sights

 The town features a number of historic monuments including the Gothic church of the Exaltation of the Holy Cross, dating back to 1209, the town hall tower (19th century) and the partially preserved medieval city walls.